bcorfman/arcade_actions/README.md

 **Getting started with ArcadeActions?** Start here: **[API Usage Guide](api_usage_guide.md)**

-ArcadeActions is a **conditional action system** for Arcade 3.x that enables declarative game behaviors through condition-based actions rather than fixed durations.
+ArcadeActions is a framework for Arcade 3.x that enables declarative, flexible game behaviors by running actions until any user-defined condition is met.

 ## 📚 Documentation Overview